Joya de Cerén: A Glimpse into Ancient Maya Life

 Agricultural Fields

-Agriculture was the backbone of the Maya civilization, and Joya de Ceren is a testament to their advanced farming techniques.
-The site features well-preserved agricultural fields, complete with irrigation canals and terraced plots.
-You can see evidence of various crops grown by the villagers, including maize, beans, squash, and cacao.
-It’s fascinating to see how the Maya people managed to sustain their community through efficient and sustainable farming practices.
+Agriculture was central to the Maya way of life, and Joya de Cerén showcases their advanced farming techniques.
+The site includes well-preserved fields with irrigation canals and terraced plots.
+Evidence of crops like maize, beans, squash, and cacao highlights the Maya’s sustainable farming practices.

 Best Time to Visit